SRMUFA07/Galactic_Commotion/README.md

-Galactic Commotion app.
+Galactic Commotion game
-Not for commercial use.
+Not for commercial use